-In this paper, we considered the estimation and statistical inference of leverage effect and volatility of volatility by using high-frequency data with the presence of jumps.
-Based on the empirical characteristic function of the increments, we proposed consistent estimators that work well.
-Feasible central limit theorems were derived under regular conditions, based on consistent estimation of volatility functional.
+We study statistical inference for the leverage effect and volatility of volatility using high-frequency data in the presence of jumps.
+Based on the empirical characteristic function of the increments, we propose consistent estimators and establish feasible central limit theorems under regular conditions through the consistent estimation of volatility functionals.

-Some remaining issues deserved for further investigations.
-First, we did not consider the presence of market microstructure noise in the observations and the phenomenon of irregular or even endogenous observation time, which are also stylized features of high-frequency data.
-Their effects on the estimation of leverage effect and volatility of volatility deserve further exploration.
-Second, the effect of infinite variation jumps on the statistical inference of general volatility functional remains to be explored.
-Third, for the leverage effect from a correlation perspective, although we proposed a consistent estimator, its statistical inference problem was not studied.
-Moreover, we assumed that $\mathcal{L}^{cor}_{[0,T]}$ is constant over the time interval $[0,T]$, which may be too restrictive in theory and unrealistic in application.
-Thus, on one hand, a rigorous statistical testing procedure is required to verify whether this assumption is true or not; On the other hand, establishing the theoretical results without such an assumption should be considered.
+Several issues warrant further investigation.
+First, we do not consider market microstructure noise or irregular and endogenous observation times, all of which are common features of high-frequency data.
+Their effects on the estimation of the leverage effect and volatility of volatility deserve further study.
+Second, the effect of infinite-variation jumps on statistical inference for general volatility functionals remains to be explored.
+Third, although we propose a consistent estimator of the correlation-based leverage effect, we do not study its statistical inference.
+Moreover, we assume that $\mathcal{L}^{cor}_{[0,T]}$ is constant over $[0,T]$, which may be theoretically restrictive and empirically unrealistic.
+A rigorous testing procedure is therefore needed to assess this assumption, and theoretical results that do not rely on it should also be developed.